mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/api/webnavigation/index.md

 - {{WebExtAPIRef("webNavigation.onTabReplaced")}}
   - : Fired when the contents of the tab is replaced by a different (usually previously pre-rendered) tab.
 - {{WebExtAPIRef("webNavigation.onHistoryStateUpdated")}}
-  - : Fired when the page used the [history API](http://diveintohtml5.info/history.html) to update the URL displayed in the browser's location bar.
+  - : Fired when the page used the [history API (2011)](http://diveintohtml5.info/history.html) to update the URL displayed in the browser's location bar.

-## Browser compatibility
+## 浏览器兼容性

 {{Compat}}